-Cedar Rapids School District is the largest school district in Cedar Rapids IA.
-This district was founded in 1972 after the four township high schools (and the schools that fed into them) merged to create this large district.
+Cedar Rapids Community School District is the largest school district in Cedar Rapids, IA.
+This district was founded in 1972 with the merger of the four township high schools (and the schools that fed into them).
 Along with K-12 education, this district includes a preschool, alternative kindergarten, and other nontraditional education options.

 Location

 Location is arguably one of the most important factors when choosing a school district.
-The Cedar Rapids School District is located in the heart of the City of Five Seasons.
-This district has four high schools, six middle schools, and twenty-one elementary schools sprinkled throughout the city, so there is sure to be one close to your new location.
-In this district, there is no strict cut-off for where you can attend school versus where you live so open enrollment is an option.
+The Cedar Rapids Community School District is located in the heart of the City of Five Seasons.
+This district has four high schools, six middle schools, and twenty-one elementary schools sprinkled throughout the city, so there is sure to be one close to your new Cedar Rapids neighborhood.
+This district has no strict school zoning rules, so open enrollment is an option.

 Buildings

-Cedar Rapids School District is the second-largest district in the state.
-The large and growing student population has resulted in the buildings being expanded to accommodate for this.
-Instead of building new elementary schools, this district is implementing a three-tier plan to modify all the buildings.
-Most of the buildings in this district are dated, however, they are in the process of being renovated to accommodate the growing student population.
+Cedar Rapids Community School District is the second largest district in the state.
+To accommodate a large and growing student population, the district is expanding its infrastructure, with a three-tier plan to modify all the buildings.
+Most of the buildings in this district are dated; however, renovations are in progress.

 Academics

-As far as academics go, this school district has an average of 62% of students proficient in mathematics and 67% of students proficient in reading.
-The overall graduation rate from the high schools (Jefferson, Washington, Kennedy, and Metro) is 72% with 28.8% of the students indicating college readiness by taking AP exams and scoring three or higher.
-They also offer band and orchestra to students ranging from freshmen to seniors.
-They offer French, German, Japanese, Russian, and Spanish as world language education options.
-With a combination of these schools, the academic opportunities are truly exclusive to this district.
+As far as academics go, this school district has an average of 49% of students proficient in mathematics and 65% of students proficient in reading at the high school level.
+The overall four-year graduation rate from the high schools (Jefferson, Washington, Kennedy, and Metro) is 83.73%.
+They also offer band and orchestra to students ranging from freshmen to seniors, as well as world language options like French, German, Japanese, Russian, and Spanish.

 College Community School District

 Founded in 1954, this district gets its name from the unique layout of the schools.
 The schools are all within walking distance on a four-block grid located just southwest of Cedar Rapids.
 Because of this, many elements of the schools are intertwined, like the bus system.
-This district divides grades into different ways for their schools.
-The high school contains 10th, 11th, and 12th graders while the middle school features 7th, 8th, and 9th graders.
-There is also an intermediate school that has 5th and 6th graders separate from the elementary schools.
+In this district, the high school contains tenth, eleventh, and twelfth graders, while the middle school features seventh, eighth, and ninth graders.
+There is also an intermediate school that has fifth and sixth graders, separate from the elementary schools.

 Location